Key Takeaways

 Beefy red

 Blood flow is essential to the health of the stoma.
 Normal stoma tissue is highly vascular and will appear deep pink to red.
 Pale pink is also normal in a urinary stoma.
 Stoma tissue may even bleed slightly when rubbed or irritated, which is normal.
-When a stoma turns pale, or dark, it means there’s a problem with the blood supply, so be sure to investigate.
+When a stoma turns pale or dark, it means there’s a problem with the blood supply, so be sure to investigate.

 Round

 A round stoma is easiest to measure with circular rulers.
-It also works best with pre-cut skin barriers (the part of the ostomy appliance that affixes to the skin and attaches to pouch).
+It also works best with pre-cut skin barriers (the part of the ostomy appliance that affixes to the skin and attaches to the pouch).
 An oval or irregularly shaped stoma may require cut-to-fit skin barriers.

 The shape is affected by the type of ostomy and the individual’s body composition.
-The shape can also vary with the wave-like muscular contractions of the intestines, the peristaltic movement.
+The shape can also vary with the wave-like muscular contractions of the intestines and the peristaltic movement.

 When a stoma has a rosebud shape (rather than flat or retracted), it protrudes into the pouching system.
 This allows the effluent to fall out into the pouch away from the body.
-The ideal protrusion is 2-3 cm with a lumen in the very center.
+The ideal protrusion is 2 to 3 cm, with a lumen in the center.

-Strategically Located
+Strategically located

 To easily accommodate the skin barrier, it’s ideal to have 2-3 inches of flat skin around the stoma.
 Avoid beltlines, bony prominences, skin folds, suture lines, or the umbilicus (belly button).
-Also, the patient will have more success managing a stoma located in an area that he or she can see and reach.
+Also, the patient will have more success managing a stoma located in an area that they can see and reach.

-Stoma Assessment
+Stoma assessment

 The stoma itself has no sensory nerve endings, which means there is no sensation for the patient.
 In other words, the patient may not feel pain or discomfort if the stoma becomes lacerated or injured.
 Therefore, your thorough clinical assessment of the stoma and the surrounding skin is essential to catching problems early.